Tsitsipas Puts Friendship Aside To Swat Swedens Ymer - UrduPoint

 "Mikael is someone I've known for a long time and it's quite important for me to have battles like this against him, and for the next generation of tennis as well," he added.

 "All of have been working very hard to get where we are today."
-Tsitsipas said before the match that he had known Ymer "like, since a baby" and the 22-year-olds were quarantine training partners when they arrived in Australia for the year's opening Grand Slam.
+Tsitsipas said before the match that he had known Ymer "like, since a baby" and the 22-year-olds were quarantine training partners when they arrived in Australia for the opening Grand Slam of the year.

-He said playing without spectators, after Melbourne went into a five-day coronavirus lockdown, reminded him of their hitting sessions in quarantine.

-"I was practising with Mikael during our quarantine we had to undergo for 14 days, so it kind of reminded me of the same conditions as the quarantine.
-It wasn't much different," he said.

 Ymer, ranked 95, stunned last month's Delray Beach titlist Hubert Hurkacz in the opening round then overcame 17-year-old Spanish wunderkind Carlos Alcaraz, but he was no match for the Greek.